Buffy studies: Development as academic field

 The response to this scholarly attention has had its critics.
-Jes Battis, who authored Blood Relations in Buffy and Angel, has stated that study of the Buffyverse "invokes an uneasy combination of enthusiasm and ire", and meets "a certain amount of disdain from within the halls of the academy".
+In 2005 Jes Battis, who authored Blood Relations in Buffy and Angel, has stated that study of the Buffyverse "invokes an uneasy combination of enthusiasm and ire", and meets "a certain amount of disdain from within the halls of the academy".
+Despite this, following the Third International Slayage Conference on the Whedonverses which was held June 5–8, 2008 at Henderson State University in Arkadelphia, Arkansas., and acknowledging "the extensive growth of Whedon scholarship" beyond Buffy itself, the Whedon Studies Association was officially formed as "a non-profit organization devoted to the study of the works of Joss Whedon and his associates."